abstractitptyltd/puppet-nrpe/README.md

 This will manage a basic setup for nrpe.

     include nrpe

+If you are using abstractit-monitoring include this class as well.

+    include nrpe::monitoring

 Defaults for vars to set if you need them.
 These are class params so use hiera or and ENC to set them up easily.